albar965/littlenavmap-manual/src/en/TIPS.rst

 See also :ref:`show-navaid-range`.

-Remove the range rings by selecting
+Remove the range rings by right clicking onto the center and select ``Remove Range Ring`` from the context menu.
-``Remove all Range Rings and Distance Measurements`` |Remove all Range Rings and Distance Measurements|.

 |Range Rings|